-Christmas at the Kennedy White House
+Christmas at the White House During the Presidency of John F. Kennedy

 Photograph by Robert Knudsen, 13 December 1961